Friday, November 11, 2022

 One of the jurors later told one of Megan’s defense attorneys that she used a rifle to test the defense theory of Helen pulling the trigger with her toe.
 The juror concluded that it was not possible for Helen to have shot herself in this way, as the medical examiner determined that she was shot in the top of the head.
 The juror then shared these findings with the other jurors during deliberations.

 Megan’s defense attorneys argued that re-enacting the shooting was juror misconduct, as the judge instructed the jurors to not do any outside research during the trial.
 As such, a retrial was granted.
-Further updates will be provided as they come.

 No comments: